-EP-224/2005 Environmental Permit Status Remarks Submission 2.3 Management organization of the main construction companies and/or any form of joint ventures associated with the construction of the Project.
+EP-224/2005 Environmental Permit Submission Status Remarks 2.3 Management organization of the main construction companies and/or any form of joint ventures associated with the construction of the Project.
 Submitted At least one week before the commencement of construction of the Project.
 2.4 Contamination Assessment Plan (CAP) submission.
-If land contamination is confirmed by the site investigation, submission of a Remediation Assessment Submitted Full scale remediation work was carried out in the reporting month.
-The Final Site Remediation Report (FSRR) will be prepared by the Contractor and submitted to EPD for record.
+If land contamination is confirmed by the site investigation, submission of a Remediation Assessment Submitted The Final Site Remediation Report (FSRR) was approved by EPD in this reporting month.